akhila-kalagarla/akhila-kalagarla/README.md

 ### 🧠 Resume Shortlisting using ANN

 A machine learning-based web application built using **Python and Streamlit** that analyzes resumes and job descriptions to predict shortlisting chances.

-### 🏫 College Clubs Showcase Website

-A website developed using **HTML and CSS** to showcase different college clubs and their activities.

 ---